 - Ongoing Monitoring and Evaluation

 Schools from around the world will be fundraising and following the progress of this project, starting in January 2019 and continuing until June 2019.
-To be a part of this year’s school challenge in Northern Uganda, click here!
+To be a part of next year’s school challenge, click here!